Individual - Taxes on personal incomeLast reviewed - 21 April 2023

 Personal income tax rates

-Local surtax exists in addition to PIT and is paid to the municipality where the taxpayer is domiciled.
+Local surtax exists in addition to personal income tax (PIT) and is paid to the municipality where the taxpayer is domiciled.
 Surtax of 13% is applicable in all municipalities with the exception of Podgorica and Cetinje, where the rate is 15%.

 The surtax base is the amount of PIT assessed.